 My first full-bird hat – the Raven King – gave me enough confidence to try other dimensional pieces.
-The Firebird followed, and then the Crow King – my entry in The Met 500 Design Contest (in August 2019).
+The Firebird followed, and then the Crow King – my entry in The Met 500 Design Contest, sponsored by the Metropolitan Museum of Art in August 2019.

 This new Raven came together pretty quickly, but the Sun proved problematic.
 Every time I tried to alter a Haida design (shown here) I ended up with a Sun that looked more like flower.